Ivan Klajn

 Ivan Klajn (Иван Клајн, /sh/; 31 January 1937 – 31 March 2021) was a Serbian linguist, philologist and language historian, with primary interest in Romance languages and Serbian.
 He was a regular member of the Serbian Academy of Sciences and Arts, and the editor-in-chief of the Matica srpska's journal Jezik danas.

-Through his paternal family, which lived in Vukovar for generations, he was of Croatian-Jewish descent.
+Biography

+Klajn was born in Belgrade to Hugo Klajn, a physician and psychoanalyst, whose Croatian-Jewish family had lived in Vukovar for generations, and Stana Đurić, who was a pianist from a Serbian merchant family.
+During World War II, they were separated because his father went into hiding to avoid Nazi persecution, which claimed the lives of several of his sisters.
+They rejoined by the end of the war, and his father was later a theatre director.
+His mother was a musicologist who travelled to the US in the 1950s, and introduced Ivan to Ljubica Marić who would teach him music theory.
+His mother spoke French and his father spoke German, and he learned English from an interest in jazz.
+Klajn served his military service in Zagreb where he met his father's friend Miroslav Krleža.

 He completed the studies of the Italian language and literature at the University of Belgrade Faculty of Philology.
 After graduation, he started working at the same faculty, becoming a regular professor of the Italian language and the comparative grammar of Romance languages.
 Beside Romance Studies, his interest also lies in the language morphology, linguistic consultancy and the standardization of the modern Serbian language.
 His major works are the Rečnik jezičkih nedoumica ('The dictionary of linguistic dilemmas'), Tvorba reči u savremenom srpskom jeziku ('Morphology in modern Serbian language', 2 volumes) and Italijansko-srpski rečnik ('Italian-Serbian dictionary').

 In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Klajn died from COVID-19 on 31 March 2021, in Belgrade at the age of 84.